-It has art collections from the Americas, African, Islamic, Pacific Islands, America, Asia, Europe, Egypt, and even a Feminist Art center!
+It has art collections from the Americas, Africa, Islamic, the Pacific Islands, America, Asia, Europe, Egypt, and even a Feminist Art Center!

 This museum frequently holds events that help draw in a diverse crowd, such as Outdoor Yoga on the Stoop, Pop-Up Performances, Art Classes, and more.

 Head to 79 Essex Street, where you’ll find the International Center of Photography.

 They’re open every day except Tuesday until 7 pm and stay open until 9 pm on Thursdays.